huaweicloud/cloudide-plugin-core/README.md

 # cloudide-plugin-core
-core plugin api of CodeArts frontend and backend to support create Webview Panel and Webview view dialog.
+Core plugin api of CodeArts frontend and backend to support create Webview Panel and Webview view dialog with messaging protocol.